rclone/rclone/docs/content/cache.md

 Files are uploaded in sequence and only one file is uploaded at a time.
 Uploads will be stored in a queue and be processed based on the order they were added.
-The queue and the temporary storage is persistent across restarts and even purges of the cache.
+The queue and the temporary storage is persistent across restarts but can be cleared on startup with the `--cache-db-purge` flag.

 ### Write Support ###